Running commands with Snakemake

 1. Prints the shell commands that are being run to the terminal

 This is such a useful thing we don’t know why it isn’t the default!
 The -j1 option is what tells Snakemake to only run one process at a time, and we’ll stick with this for now as it makes things simpler.
-The -F option tells Snakemake to always overwrite output files, and we’ll learn about protected outputs much later in the course.
+The -F option tells Snakemake to always recreate output files, and we’ll learn about protected outputs much later in the course.
 Answer 4 is a total red-herring, as Snakemake never prompts interactively for user input.

 Counting sequences in a FASTQ file